nopnop2002/SC16IS752/RaspberryPi/README.md

 ---

 ## sc16is752_receive
+Input is completed with the terminator character.
+Terminating character is CR + LF.
 Connect RX of ChannelA and other computer TX at any baud rate.
 Connect RX of ChannelB and other computer TX at any baud rate.
 Connect Gnd of Raspberry Pi and Gnd of other computer.
-Terminating character is CR + LF.

 __Connections should be as short as possible.__